matteocrippa/awesome-swift/README.md

 * [MPParallaxView](https://github.com/DroidsOnRoids/MPParallaxView) - Apple TV Parallax effect in Swift.
 * [MusicPlayerTransition](https://github.com/xxxAIRINxxx/MusicPlayerTransition) - Custom interactive transition like Apple Music iOS App. written in Swift.
 * [MZFormSheetPresentationController](https://github.com/m1entus/MZFormSheetPresentationController) - MZFormSheetPresentationController provides an alternative to the native iOS UIModalPresentationFormSheet, adding support for iPhone and additional opportunities to setup controller size and feel form sheet.
+* [MantleModal](https://github.com/canalesb93/MantleModal) - A simple modal resource that uses a UIScrollView to allow the user to close the modal by dragging it down.
 * [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView) - Collection of nice loading animations.
 * [LiquidLoader](https://github.com/yoavlt/LiquidLoader) - Spinner loader components with liquid animation.
 * [Otafuku](https://github.com/tasanobu/Otafuku) - Some utility classes to use WKWebView in Swift.